Sons of Anarchy: Season 1 (2008)

-The series begins with the destruction of a warehouse the club uses to store and assemble guns, which is their main source of income, by a rival club right before the overdose of Jax's heroin addicted ex-wife Wendy.
-An emergency C-section is performed, and their son Abel is delivered ten weeks prematurely.
-Jax finds his father's memoirs when he visits a storage unit to collect some old baby clothes.
-John Teller, Jax's father, was one of the founders of SAMCRO, and the book describes his trials with and hopes for the club.
+Since 1967, SAMCRO has held sway over the town of Charming through their political and business dealings.
+The series begins with the destruction of a warehouse SAMCRO uses to store and assemble guns, which is their main source of income, by their rivals, the Mayans Motorcycle Club.
+Jax's crystal meth addicted ex-wife Wendy Case overdoses, an emergency C-section is performed, and their son Abel is delivered ten weeks prematurely.
+Jax finds his father's manifesto when he visits a storage unit to collect some old baby clothes.
+John Teller, Jax's father and one of the founding nine members of SAMCRO, describes his trials with and hopes for the club and his concerns about its increasing lawlessness and violence.
 Jax's mother, Gemma Teller-Morrow, is now married to the president of SAMCRO, Clay Morrow.
 Jax's best friend Opie has just been released from prison for serving time for a club-related crime.
-The first season deals with Jax trying to reconcile things happening to the club with what he reads in his father's memoirs, Opie trying to take a lesser role in the club, and local and federal law enforcement trying to shut down SAMCRO.
+The first season deals with Jax trying to reconcile things happening to the club with what he reads in his father's book and his complicated relationship with Tara Knowles, Opie trying to take a lesser role in the club, and local and federal law enforcement trying to shut down SAMCRO.

 Season 2 (2009)

 White separatists called the League of American Nationalists (LOAN) arrive in Charming.
 LOAN's leader Ethan Zobelle and Zobelle's enforcer, A.J.
-Weston, seek to drive the Sons of Anarchy from Charming.
-To send a message to SAMCRO, Zobelle orchestrates to have Gemma kidnapped and gang raped by Weston and two others.
+Weston, seek to drive SAMCRO out of Charming as a means to expand the town's economy.
+Zobelle orchestrates to have Gemma kidnapped and gang raped by Weston and two others.
 Due to the improper handling of an internal problem, the rift between Clay and Jax continues to widen as Jax challenges most of Clay's decisions and comes to a head when a lone car bomb nearly kills another member of SAMCRO.
 The second season sees SAMCRO battling LOAN for control of Charming, Jax and Clay veering further apart in their individual visions for the club, and evading the ever-present threat of the ATF.